cryingsealpup/minesweeper_vanilla_js/README.md

 # minesweeper_vanilla_js
-This project is a try to develop minesweeper game with pure JS, CSS and HTML only.
+This project is a try to develop a minesweeper game with pure JS, CSS, and HTML only.

 Deploy: https://cryingsealpup.github.io/minesweeper_vanilla_js/